Capstone-Projects-2024-Spring/project-smartweights/documentation/docs/requirements/system-overview.md

 SmartWeights will consist of attachable/wearable sensors sending data to an iOS application through Bluetooth.
 The sensors combine Raspberry Pi Pico W  microcontrollers and MPU6050 accelerometers.
 These devices are then placed on dumbbells and the user’s elbows and chest to track changes in position during a workout.
 Using the built-in Bluetooth shield on the Pico, we can then relay the sensors’ coordinates to the paired iOS app.

 Designed with Swift using SwiftUI, the app will process the data and display feedback on the user’s weightlifting form.
 Users will be required to login with their Apple accounts using Apple’s Sign-In SDK and OAuth.
 User accounts will be tracked and stored with Apple’s CloudKit service.
 Users can start their workouts using SiriKit’s voice activation feature.
+SmartWeights is only available on iOS.